Yellow Stool & Abdominal Pain: 11 Causes Explained In-depth

 Other liver conditions that can cause yellow stool and abdominal pain:

-• Acute hepatitis due to causes other than hepatitis such as acute hepatitis B, autoimmune hepatitis.
+• Acute hepatitis is due to causes other than hepatitis, such as acute hepatitis B and autoimmune hepatitis.

 • Acute fulminant liver failure.

-• other rare liver diseases such as PBC (Primary Biliary Cholangitis), Wilson’s disease, and hemochromatosis.
+• other rare liver diseases include PBC (Primary Biliary Cholangitis), Wilson’s disease, and hemochromatosis.

 9- Gall bladder issues.

-The gall bladder can contribute to abdominal pain and yellow pale stools, many gallbladder conditions can cause such conditions such as:
+The gallbladder can contribute to abdominal pain and yellow, pale stools; many gallbladder conditions can cause such conditions as:

 Can the removal of your gallbladder cause persistent abdominal pain and yellow diarrhea?